GhostArnab/hospitalmgmt/README.md

 ﻿# DocAppointment
- 🏥 Hospital Management System (Java + MySQL)
+ 🏥 Doctor Appointment System (Java + MySQL)

-This is a console-based Hospital Management System built in Java with MySQL as the backend database.
+This is a console-based Doctor Appointment System built in Java with MySQL as the backend database.
 The system allows hospital staff to manage patients, doctors, and appointments in an efficient and organized manner.

 🔧 Features